sebastian-mutz/fsml/doc/quickstart.md

 extensions are used).

 **GFortran** is a very mature and well-established compiler.
-Consequently, if you're just looking for battle-tested compiler and smooth experience, GFortran is your choice.
+Consequently, if you're just looking for a smooth experience, GFortran is your choice.
 You can install GFortran with conda as follows:

 ```
 conda install -c conda-forge gfortran
 ```
 **LFortran** is a new, interactive compiler that is still under heavy development.
-If you're looking to use `FSML` in a jupyter notebook and you're comfortable with the occasional tinkering (and bug reporting to help improve LFortran!), LFortran is your choice.
+If you're looking to use `FSML` interactively and you're comfortable with the occasional tinkering (and bug reporting to help improve LFortran!), LFortran is your choice.
 You can get LFortran with as follows: